gmboowa/rMAP-Candida/README.md

 }
 ```

-The arrays `sample_names`, `read1s`, and `read2s` must have the same number of entries and must use the same sample order.
+The arrays `sample_names`, `read1s`, & `read2s` must have the same number of entries & must use the same sample order.

 ### 6. Run the complete raw-read workflow